shinefield/mangoszero/src/tools/mmap-generator/README.md

 * `mmap-generator`: builds maps using the default settings (see above for defaults)
 * `mmap-generator --skipContinents true`: builds the default maps, except continents
 * `mmap-generator 0`: builds all tiles of map 0
-* `mmap-generator 0 --tile 34,46`: builds only tile 34,46 of map 0 (this is the southern face of blackrock mountain)
+* `mmap-generator 0 --tile 34,46`: builds only tile 34,46 of map 0 (this is the southern face of Blackrock Mountain)

 [1]: http://blizzard.com/games/wow/ "World of Warcraft"